Progress report for LNC22-471

 All Sites

-Both spring rye survival and soybean establishment following rye termination will be evaluated.
-We will monitor soil fertility and chemical properties including soil macronutrients, organic matter, pH, and electrical conductivity.
-Soil health tests will assess biologically relevant nutrient pools such as potentially mineralizable carbon, water-extractable carbon and nitrogen and aggregate stability.
-Soil moisture levels will be monitored throughout the year to evaluate moisture uptake by the growing cover crop and/or water retention by crop residue.
+Both spring rye survival and soybean establishment following rye termination were evaluated.
+We monitored soil nitrogen availability before, during, and at the end of the growing season in each plot.
+Soil health tests assessed biologically relevant nutrient pools such as potentially mineralizable carbon, water-extractable carbon and nitrogen, and aggregate stability.

-Soybean disease, pest pressure, and weed management will also be evaluated.
-Symptoms of iron deficiency chlorosis will be visually assessed from three areas of each plot using a visual rating scale.
-Walking a transect through each plot, plants will be visually inspected for disease incidence and severity and insect injury in the lower, middle and upper canopy.
-The effects of cover crop treatment on weed species composition and biomass will also be assessed.
-Specifically, weed species and total above-ground weed biomass from three areas of each plot will be determined 28 days after cover crop termination.
+Soybean disease, pest pressure, and weed management were also evaluated.
+Symptoms of iron deficiency chlorosis were visually assessed from three areas of each plot using a visual rating scale.
+Walking a transect through each plot, plants were visually inspected for disease incidence and severity and insect injury in the lower, middle and upper canopy.
+The effects of cover crop treatment on weed species composition and biomass was assessed.
+Specifically, weed species and total above-ground weed biomass from three areas of each plot were determined about 28 days after cover crop termination.

 This project has a high potential for impact.
 All team members are committed to engaging with farmers on how best to achieve continuous living cover cropping systems.
 Project findings will be shared with farmers at winter extension meetings, at summer field days, and through fact sheets, news articles, social media, and radio, and with the scientific community through society meetings and peer-reviewed publications.